 Breathing and meditation techniques can have subtle but powerful effects on everything from stress to sports performance.
 Try these four techniques.

 Having trouble getting a handle on all of your homework?
-Get your work space set, your schedule organized, and your studying done with the help of this article.
+Get it under control with these 4 tips.

 Want to stay on top of your schoolwork by taking great notes?
 Here's how!